straal/straal-ios/README.md

 let straal = Straal(configuration: configuration)
 ```

-> Note: Once your app needs to change the authorization headers (user logs out or in), you need to create a new Straal object.
-Neither Straal nor StraalConfiguration objects are meant to be reused or changed.
+> Note: Once your app needs to change the authorization headers (user logs out or in), you need to create a new `Straal` object.
+Neither `Straal` nor `StraalConfiguration` objects are meant to be reused or changed.

 Once you have your `Straal` object, you can submit `Operations` to it.

+### Operations

 #### Create a card

-The first operation is `CreateCard` operation.
+The first operation is `CreateCard`.

 ```swift
 //You should get those from your UI inputs